-- Lessons learned from advocacy will be employed in engaging the District Assemblies for implementation support of the CBFM plan. - Committee members would manage inter and intra-conflict more effectively. - Committee members would operate better as a team and collectively lead the CBFM process.
+- 10 CBFM committee members trained in advocacy skills and strategy to help them engage the District Assemblies for implementation support of CBFM plan. - Committee members would be expected to manage inter and intra-conflict more effectively at the end of conflict management training. - Committee members would be expected to operate better as a team and collectively lead the CBFM processes with team skills impacted through team building exercises.

-2. 0 METHODS APPLIED:
+2. METHODS APPLIED